freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 70.1

-A git repository is made of branches to keep track of different parts of your code.
+A git repository has different branches to help keep track of different versions of your code.
 It's common to have a `main` branch which might be your production code, and other branches for adding features or testing new features.
 You are on the "master" branch.
 You can rename it with `git branch -m new_name`.
 Use that command to rename the current branch to `main`.

 #### HINTS